By Eric Vandenbroeck and

 avenues like on one end Mind Body Spirit Fairs and New Age organizations like

-the Theosophical Society in the West while in India, in contrast, we have a governmental
+the Theosophical Society in the West while in India, in contrast, we have a

-body like Narendra Modi's AYUSH it is clear
+governmental body like Narendra Modi's AYUSH

-about it for the first time would think.
+people who hear about it for the first time would think.

 Thus the more